 - 10+ production-ready AI systems delivered during the fellowship

-- Contribute to high-impact systems that define how the U.S. government builds and operates technology
+- Work on high-impact systems shaping how the U.S. government builds and operates technology

-- Become part of a network of AI-native engineers operating at the leading edge of public sector innovation
+- Join a network of AI-native engineers operating at the frontier of public sector innovation

-If you are prepared to be assessed on what you deliver — not your academic background — submit your application now.
+If you're prepared to be assessed on what you deliver — not where you studied — apply now.